uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 `apiCallExists(namespace, method, parameters_varargs)`.

-The same can already be achieved (although in a bit more complicated way) with already-existing introspection methods, but this method would be more convenient.
+The same can already be achieved (although in a bit more complicated way) with already-existing introspection methods, but this method is more convenient.

 #### Introduce the API flavor endpoint
 Introduce a new method under the `api` namespace returning the product flavor